 1999 Country Coach – 40’ Class A diesel motorhome

-Bought at the bottom of the depreciation curve, and being very educated buyers in a relatively perfect storm for getting the best deal, we only paid $25,000 for this coach in 2018.
-With taxes and fees we invested $26,500.
+Bought at the bottom of the depreciation curve and being very educated buyers in a relatively perfect storm for getting the best deal, we only paid $25,000 for this coach in 2018.
+With taxes and fees, we invested $26,500.
 These coaches were nearly $250K when new, back in the last millennium!
-That would have been the equivalent of around $340K when we bought it back in 2018.
+That would have been the equivalent of around $340K when we bought it in 2018.

-We opted to take out a seven year, unsecured loan at 5.44% from Lightstream because it was just so easy.
+We opted to take out a seven-year, unsecured loan at 5.44% from Lightstream because it was so easy.
 We got immediate approval, and the funds hit our account within a couple of days so we could make a fast purchase.
-Being unsecured, this also (importantly) meant we immediately got the RV title, as if we had paid cash.
+Being unsecured, this also (importantly) meant we immediately got the RV title as if we had paid cash.
 (Very useful for when you sell).

 Monthly payments for this RV loan were $501 per month.
-Being a similar interest rate, but much smaller loan value and much shorter length term than the first loan, only $140 per month of that was for interest.
-Total interest expense paid for the two and a half years we owned the coach was around $4,200.
+Being a similar interest rate but a much smaller loan value and much shorter length term than the first loan, only $140 per month of that was for interest.
+The total interest expense paid for the two-and-a-half years we owned the coach was around $4,200.

 Our part time RVing purchase and finance costs

 Purchased in July 2020, near the beginning of the RV buying frenzy caused partly by the pandemic, we paid $25,000 (plus $1,030 in taxes and registration).
 This was a fully loaded model.
 Used prices were about the same as new at that time because there was a 14-month wait on new units.
 We paid cash for this RV.
 So we did not incur any financing/interest costs on it.
 Some may argue that by paying cash, we missed out on the opportunity of earning revenue from investing that money.
 But we won’t be adding in those calculations.